Canon SX540 vs Sony HX99

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX540 HS and Sony Cyber-shot DSC-HX99 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the SX540 and the HX99 are recent models that are part of the current product line-up.
-The SX540 replaced the earlier Canon SX530, while the HX99 does not have a direct predecessor.
+The HX99 is a recent model that features in the current product line-up of Sony.
+In contrast, the SX540 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the SX540 from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SX540 and the Sony HX99?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.